pierre-rouleau/pel/README.rst

             improve initialization speed.
 By default it starts quickly, delaying code as much as possible.

+            On my 2023 Apple Silicon Mac Studio computer I get terminal based Emacs 30.2 Emacs init-time of about 0.16 seconds with 341 of the 422 PEL user options active, 587 loaded files and 612 Emacs features, where 193 Emacs packages are explicitly selected and 751 PEL commands loaded.
+You can see a screenshot of the report PEL generates in the ``*pel-package-info*`` report for it `here`_.

-            On my 2014 iMac running macOS Mojave in terminal mode running Emacs 26.3 I get the following startup time in normal startup mode (and without package-quickstart):
+            On my older 2014 iMac running macOS Mojave in terminal mode running Emacs 26.3 I get the following startup time in normal startup mode (and without package-quickstart):